Bottled drink firms' green claims mislead - Europe consumer groups

 BRUSSELS, Nov 7 (Reuters) - Bottled water producers such as Coca-Cola KO.N, Danone DANO.PA and Nestle NESN.S are making misleading claims about the green credentials of their plastic packaging, 13 European consumer groups and umbrella federation BEUC said on Tuesday.

-They have filed a complaint to the European Commission and a network of consumer protection authorities (CPC) calling for an investigation and urging an end to claims such as "100% recyclable" or "100% recycled" that they say mislead consumers.
+They have filed a complaint to the European Commission and a network of consumer protection authorities (CPC), urging an investigation and end to claims such as "100% recyclable" or "100% recycled" that they say mislead consumers.

 BEUC, which has 45 members, said the average European consumer drinks 118 litres of bottled water per year, 97% of this in plastic containers.